jhardberger/sm_client/README.md

 **BeatGrinder** is my attempt to create a more organic music discovery experience.
 It's a full-stack app built with React and Node.js that makes extensive use of the Spotify API.

-A user can:
-	-log in with their Spotify account
-	-create "grinds", never-ending playlists that can then be customized using the musical qualities that Spotify assigns, behind the scenes, to every song.
+A user can log in with their Spotify account and create "grinds": never-ending playlists that can then be customized using the musical qualities that Spotify assigns, behind the scenes, to every song.

 Think of a it as a responsive radio station that lets you set the vibe.